Kinovea/kinovea-docs/source/annotation/annotation_files.rst

 Saving annotations
 ------------------
-To save the current annotations use the menu File > Save or the shortcut CTRL+S.
+To save the current annotations use the menu :menuselection:`File --> Save` or the shortcut :kbd:`CTRL` + :kbd:`S`.

 .. tip:: Save the annotation file with the same name as the video to have it automatically loaded the next time you open the video in Kinovea.
     This is known as a "sidecar" file, for example: "video.mp4" -> "video.kva".
 This is the default option when saving.

 Loading annotations
 -------------------
-To load an annotation file into an opened video use the menu File > Load annotations.
+To load an annotation file into an opened video use the menu :menuselection:`File --> Load annotations`.

 The imported annotations are merged together with the existing annotations you might have already added to the video.